-This 1/4 scale model built by Paul Knapp, Arizona, 1993.
+This 1/4 scale model Bentley BR2 rotary engine was built by Paul Knapp, of Arizona, in 1993.
 The model weighs almost 12.5 pounds without stand.
-L=14″, W=12.5″, H=14″
+L=14″, W=12.5″, H=14″.

 The rotary engines of World War I rotated with the propeller.
 The hollow crankshaft that extended from the back of the engine was fixed to the airframe and the crankcase was attached to the propeller.
 Thus, the crankcase and cylinders rotate with the propeller about the stationary crankshaft.
 The Bentley BR2 was produced in England and was the largest and most powerful rotary engine used in WWI.
 It powered many airplanes, most of them biplanes.